-More than simply developing a strong pedagogical understanding, this program will also provide a broader introduction to the National Humanities Center and its work in humanities education and outreach.
-These activities will:
+More than simply developing a strong pedagogical understanding, this program also provided a broader introduction to the National Humanities Center and its work in humanities education and outreach.
+These activities sought to:

 - integrate the work of the internship with ongoing Center initiatives and workplace culture

 - identify themes that offer strong cross-disciplinary opportunities and encourage advocacy and outreach at the school, university, and national level

 - provide discipline-specific training in curriculum design and lesson writing